 For Madhyamaka and Vajrayana Buddhists the actual "nature of mind" and its reality contents-all of our objective and subjective experience-is the numinous, radiant basal primordial awareness wisdom (gnosis, jnana, yeshe), the vast spacious causal nexus or ground (dharmadhatu/dharmakaya) of the bright (prabha, prakasha) unbounded whole in which the consciousness of sentient beings and all relative-conventional phenomena arise and play (lila), without ever separating from this basal source-ground.

 Professor Anne Klein (2006) has told it: "Unbounded wholeness is how and what reality is...
 Open awareness (rigpa), fully present to that state of wholeness, is the knowing of it."

-And once again, the spacetime expression of this uncontrived cognitive state is kind compassionate activity in service to all human and other beings.
+Once again, the spacetime expression of this uncontrived cognitive state is kind, compassionate thought, intention and activity in service to all human and other beings.
 How do we do this?
-Through contrived contemplative practice of the path.
+Through the confusing, relative contemplative practice of the path.

-Is there a non-dogmatic reason that a similar interdependent centrist middle way view could not be developed by theoretical physicists and philosophers of physics-should they actually begin communicating-in their transition from the fundamentalist paradigmatic dogma of foundational Realism/Materialism to a new more inclusive post-metaphysical, transmaterialist synthetic, noetic view that includes both of our objective and subjective paradigmatic belief systems, and beyond?
+Is there a non-dogmatic reason that a similar interdependent centrist middle way view could not be developed by theoretical physicists and philosophers of physics-should they actually begin communicating-in their transition from the fundamentalist paradigmatic dogma of foundational Realism/Materialism to a new more inclusive post-metaphysical, transmaterialist noetic view that includes both of our objective and subjective paradigmatic belief systems, and beyond?
+Is not the burden of rejoinder here upon the materialist/physicalist?

-Such a pragmatic (choosing among a plurality of truths) centrist view will decline to reify our experience-attention, perception, conception, emotion, belief, intuition and satori/samadhi-into an absolute independent purely objective, physical existence, yet will offer an interdependently real, non-idealist, non-nihilist ontologically relative (Bohr, Quine, Habermas, Rorty) explanation of reality, of what there is.
+Such a pragmatic (choosing among a plurality of truths) centrist view will decline to reify our experience-attention, perception, conception, emotion, belief, intuition and satori/samadhi-into an absolute independent purely objective, physical existence, yet will offer an interdependently real, non-idealist, non-nihilist ontologically relative (Bohr, Quine, Habermas, Rorty) explanation of reality itself, of what there is, all of this arising appearance.

-With the inherent subjectivity and quantum emptiness/openness of physical reality demonstrated by the nominalism, anti-essentialist anti-Realism of the prevailing Copenhagen Interpretation of Quantum Field Theory, the "consciousness causes collapse" (of the wave function) interpretations of the Quantum Field Theory, and Hawking's promising incipient Model Dependent Realism (MDR) interpretation, the view of current theoretical physics must now actively explore such an ontology if it is to contribute anything new (e.g. a centrist theory, or even a new quantum gravity candidate) to our understanding of the multi-dimensional nature of appearing reality, and its relationship to the numinous unbounded whole-the "nature of mind"-that is its "supreme source."
-Our "goal" here is a recognition, beyond paradigmatic dogmatic fixation, of the prior epistemic and ontic unity (not oneness) of these perennial Two Truths that are form and emptiness.
+With the inherent subjectivity and quantum emptiness/openness of physical reality demonstrated by the nominalism, anti-essentialist anti-Realism of the prevailing Copenhagen Interpretation of Quantum Field Theory, the "consciousness causes collapse" (of the wave function) interpretations of the Quantum Field Theory, and Hawking's promising incipient Model Dependent Realism (MDR) interpretation, the view of current theoretical physics must now actively explore such an ontology if it is to contribute anything new (e.g. a centrist theory, or even a new quantum gravity candidate) to our understanding of the multi-dimensional nature of appearing reality, and its relationship to the numinous unbounded whole itself-the "nature of mind"-that is its "supreme source."
+Our "goal" here is a recognition, beyond paradigmatic dogmatic fixation, of the prior epistemic and ontic unity (not oneness) of these per-ennial Two Truths that are form and emptiness.